Self-Driving-Car-NDegree-M-Russo/CarND-P6-Kidnapped-Vehicle/Kidnapped_Vehicle_writeup.md

   normal_distribution<double> dist_theta(theta, std[2]);
 ```

-where `x, y, theta` are inputs representing the initial measurements, and `std[]` is a vector of size 3 containing the standard deviations for the GPS errors for the three variables.
+where `x, y, theta` are inputs representing the initial measurements, and `std[]` is a vector of size 3 containing the standard deviations for the GPS errors for the three variables (in this exercise = [0.3, 0.3, 0.01]).

 The actual assignment of values to the particles happens in lines (53-68):